 Alfred Henry DAWE was born at Trevadlock, Lewannick, Cornwall on 5th December 1894 (Launceston Q1-1895 5C:17) , son of Joseph and Emily

 1901 census...Aged 6, he was at Wyddial Bury, near Buntingford, Herts with his mother Emily DAWE [39[ born Stoke Climsland, Cornwall and sister Margaret E , also farm bailiff George MORRIS born Anstey, Herts.
 His father was still in Cornwall at Trevadlock on his father's farm.
 Also there were Alfred's grandfather, John Dawe, farmer born Stoke Climsland, Cornwall; Alfred's single aunts Elizabeth DAWE and Jane both born in Lewannick.

-He then went on the the East Anglian School, and in January 1911 he moved on to Leys School in Cambridge.
+He then went on to the East Anglian School, and in January 1911 he moved on to Leys School in Cambridge.

 1911 census...Aged 16, he was a pupil at Leys School, Trumpington Road, Cambridge.
 His parents were still at Wyddial Bury.

 On leaving Leys school (from http://www.launcestonthen.co.uk/lewannick.html) Alfred went to University at Downing College, Cambridge to study science.